yfujis/yfujis.github.io/_posts/2025-05-01-Canonical-correlation-analysis.md

 ## TL'DR

-* CCA finds orthogonal components that maximally correlate two different matrices.
+- CCA finds orthogonal components that maximally correlate two different matrices.
-* CCA can be a useful to find structure connecting completely different data modalities, such as neural data and behavior.
+- CCA can be a useful tool for uncovering structure that links completely different data modalities, such as neural activity and behavior.
+- CCA has elegant conceptual connections to other factorization and statistical methods:
+  - It can be viewed as performing **PCA** on the cross-covariance matrix between two whitened datasets.
-* CCA can be viewed as a spacial case of the Procrustes problem where the data matrices are first whitened.
+  - It can also be seen as a **special case of the Procrustes problem**, where the data matrices are first whitened.

 ## References